 The egg freezing process is similar to an IVF treatment cycle – a woman goes through hormone stimulation and egg collection prior to her eggs being cryopreserved.
 Frozen eggs may be stored in liquid nitrogen for years to come without significant deterioration.

-Egg freezing can be used for fertility preservation or for infertility treatment backup.
+Egg freezing can be used for fertility preservation or infertility treatment backup.
 Examples include women who would like to start a family later in life, female-to-male transgender patients who would like to preserve their fertility, women preparing for chemotherapy or pelvic radiotherapy, etc.

 Sperm freezing or cryopreservation is a procedure which preserves the sperm cells.

 Men may choose to preserve their fertility for various reasons.
-Examples include, but are not limited to: Low sperm count, poor motility, undergoing health-related treatments and/or surgical procedures.
+Examples include, but are not limited to: Low sperm count, poor motility, and undergoing health-related treatments and/or surgical procedures.

 With IVF or ICSI treatment, patients often have multiple quality embryos created from one treatment cycle.
 The good quality embryos which cannot be used in that cycle may be frozen and stored for future use.

 Today, in most clinics, embryo freezing is one of the very routine services offered as part of fertility treatment.
-Frozen embryo transfers have allowed many patients to achieve more than one pregnancy from a single treatment cycle and has also prevented multiple pregnancies.
+Frozen embryo transfers have allowed many patients to achieve more than one pregnancy from a single treatment cycle and have also prevented multiple pregnancies.

-Embryos tolerate the freezing and thawing process very well with a survival rate greater than 90%.
+Embryos tolerate the freezing and thawing process well, with a survival rate greater than 90%.
 The pregnancy rates with frozen/thawed embryos have been proven as good as fresh embryos.
 Embryos can be frozen at any stage of development during treatment; however, our clinic most commonly freezes embryos on Day 5 or Day 6 of development.

 Receiving sperm, eggs, and embryos from clinics across Canada and the USA can be easily done at our fertility centre.
 It is the patient’s responsibility to contact the clinic that will be releasing their samples and to hire a courier to ship the samples to us.
 Please give us notice 24 hours in advance so we can be ready to receive your samples when they arrive.
-If your samples are from other countries, please check to see you can ship samples to our location.
+If your samples are from other countries, please check to see if you can ship samples to our location.